Interpretable Battery Cycle Life Range Prediction Using Early Degradation Data at Cell Level: Model interpretation

-The prediction intervals on both ends (i.e., left and right) of the x-axis are larger than those in the middle of the x-axis.
-The reason is that observations are lacking on both ends of the x-axis, therefore, the learned QRF model is not confident to make predictions on these two zones, which leads to larger prediction uncertainty represented by the length of prediction intervals.
+The PIs to the left in Fig. \ref{fig3_first_case} and on both ends (i.e., left and right) of the x-axis in Fig. \ref{fig3_second_case} are larger than those in the middle of the x-axis.
+The reason is that observations are lacking on both ends of the x-axis, and therefore, the learned QRF model is not confident to make predictions on these two zones, which leads to larger prediction uncertainty represented by the width of PIs.

-Furthermore, we would like to point out that data uncertainties are not considered in the present work, and it is assumed that all measurements are accurate and taken as if they are true.
+Furthermore, we would like to point out that data uncertainties are not considered in the present work, and it is assumed that all measurements are accurate and taken as if they were true.

 The PDP results further illustrate how the variance of $\Delta Q_{100-10} (V)$ and the minimum of $\Delta Q_{100-10} (V)$ affect the predictions of battery cycle life quantitatively.
 Similarly, PDPs can be computed for all other features used as inputs to the QRF model on the training set.